 - QuickBooks is an all-in-one accounting solution and a good option for firms that may need to scale their accounting needs in the future.
 Learn more about QuickBooks.

 - Quicken Home and Business is desktop-based accounting software that allows solo attorneys to track their home and business expenses in a single program.
 Learn more about Quicken Home and Business.

 - Sage is cloud-based accounting software with basic features that can also scale up and integrate with Salesforce customer relationship management.
 Learn more about Sage Accounting Software.

 - Wave is basic cloud-based accounting software that is free to use for most of its features.
 Its pricing model may be attractive to solo attorneys.
 Learn more about Wave.

-- Xero is cloud-based accounting software for small businesses.
-Along with basic accounting capabilities, it includes invoicing and payroll abilities.
+- Xero is cloud-based accounting software suited for general-purpose accounting for small law firms and businesses, though it lacks trust accounting features.
 Learn more about Xero.

 When choosing law firm accounting software, it can be challenging to know which specific features you need to keep your business running smoothly.
 We’ll try to make it easy.

 - First, determine your firm’s needs.
 Some programs offer only accounting features, while others will allow you to accept credit card payments online, manage your payroll, and more.

 - Read through our feature definitions list.

 - Then, get more information about the software that most interests you by visiting the product page for each.